-Thoothuvalai (Solanum trilobatum) is a herb that usually props up in our surroundings after a good spell of rain.
-It is a quickly spreading medicinal plant used in Indian medicines viz.
-Ayurveda & Siddha to treat respiratory problems like asthma, cough, cold & flu.
+Thoothuvalai (Solanum trilobatum) is a quickly spreading herb usually props up in our surroundings after a good spell of rain.
+It is a medicinal plant used in Indian medicines Ayurveda & Siddha to treat respiratory problems like asthma, cough, cold & flu.

-Children & old people usually fall sick during monsoon & winter.
-It is recommended to include these herbs in their diet twice a week during this season as it gives them enough relief from common cough, cold & flu.
-Nowadays thoothuvalai candies are also available in drug stores here.
+It is recommended to include these herbs twice a week in the diet of children and old people, who usually fall sick during monsoon & winter, as it gives them enough relief from common cough, cold & flu.
+We can also take thoothuvalai candies that are available in drug stores here during this season.

-Although thoothuvalai leaves, stems, flowers & fruits have medicinal properties, their leaves are being used at home for culinary purposes to prepare rasam (soup) and chutney.
+Although thoothuvalai leaves, stems, flowers & fruits have medicinal properties, their leaves are being used for culinary purposes to prepare rasam (soup) and chutney as a home remedy.

 I prefer to use thoothuvalai chutney as a sandwich spread or serve it as a side for idli or dosa.

-Variations: We can make thoothuvalai thuvaiyal as shown here to serve as a side for curd rice.
-Thoothuvalai chutney may be prepared with or without tomatoes, and also with coconut as shown below; please refer “Tips & Tweaks” section at the end for their recipes.
+Variations: We can prepare thoothuvalai thuvaiyal as shown here and serve as a side for curd rice.
+Thoothuvalai chutney may be prepared with/ without tomatoes/ coconut as shown below; please refer “Tips & Tweaks” section at the end for their recipes.